Sex during pregnancy can either be great or your worst nightmare, depending on the individual mum-to-be.

 It can’t hurt your baby

-Even though intercourse may feel a bit weird, the baby is protected by the amniotic sac and the thick mucus plug that seals the cervix, so having general sex won’t hurt the foetus at all – especially as the penis doesn’t go far enough to reach the baby.
+Even though intercourse may feel a bit different, the baby is protected by the amniotic sac and the thick mucus plug that seals the cervix, so having sex won’t hurt the foetus at all – especially as the penis doesn’t go far enough to reach the baby.
 With oral sex however, it’s best not to let your partner perform it on you if they have ever had a cold sore (oral herpes), and blowing into the vagina is also a bad idea (it can cause a bubble in the blood stream).
 In both instances it could actually be harmful for your baby.

 Sex won’t bring on labour

-Contrary to what people may have told you, sex doesn’t trigger labour or cause miscarriages (if you have a normal low-risk pregnancy).
+Contrary to what people may have told you, sex doesn’t trigger labour or cause miscarriages (if you have a normal, low-risk pregnancy).
 Orgasms and nipple stimulation can however result in mild uterine contractions (cramps), but they’re completely harmless and don’t last long.
 If you do experience bleeding or other more severe symptoms such as extreme pain, please speak to a doctor.

 Your libido can change

-It’s not uncommon for women to find their sex drive increases or decreases during pregnancy, usually fluctuating depending on things like emotional state, nausea and discomfort.
+It’s not uncommon for women to find their sex drive increases or decreases during pregnancy, usually fluctuating depending on things like hormones, emotional state, nausea and discomfort.
 Often the second trimester is the time of peak sexual desire as most morning sickness and tiredness has gone away by then, although the third trimester can mean you’re very low on energy again and physically, the big belly can also make sex a bit difficult.

 It might feel different